-For instance, if you’re thinking about operating an e-store or an e-learning website then it’s best to go with WordPress.org simply because WordPress.com doesn’t offer e-commerce functionality.
-If you’re designing a website for a client with a large-scale business, going with self-hosted WordPress would be the best choice which enables your client to make design alterations and leverage full control over the website.
+For instance, if you’re considering operating an e-store or an e-learning website then it’s best to go with WordPress.org simply because WordPress.com doesn’t offer e-commerce functionality.
+If you’re designing a website for a client with a large-scale business, going with self-hosted WordPress would be the best choice that enables your client to make design alterations and leverage full control over the website.

 But what if you want to operate a simple blog and don’t need powerful functionality?
 In such cases, it’s best to go with free WordPress.com.
-You’ll have your site up and running within minutes, won’t have to worry about maintenance, and you’ll be able to share your content with the world – all without having to reach for your wallet.
+You’ll have your site up and running within minutes, won’t have to worry about maintenance, and can share your content without reaching for your wallet.

-All things considered, we heartily recommend WordPress.org to anyone who’s serious about their online business and hope to go big.
-It’s cost efficient, reliable, and gives you full control over your website which eliminates the risk of losing years of progress in a split second.
+We recommend WordPress.org to anyone serious about their online business and hope to go big.
+It’s cost-efficient, reliable, and gives you complete control over your website, eliminating the risk of losing years of progress in a split second.

-That said, WordPress.com is a great way to start out in the blogosphere and acquaint yourself with the WordPress CMS.
-The best part is that you can always migrate your free WordPress.com installation to self-hosted WordPress.org whenever you’re ready to take things to the next level.
+WordPress.com is a great way to start in the blogosphere and acquaint yourself with the WordPress CMS.
+The best part is that you can always migrate WordPress.com site to self-hosted WordPress.org whenever you’re ready to take things to the next level.

 Which do you prefer and why: free WordPress.com or self-hosted WordPress.org?
 We’d love to hear from you so let us know in the comments section below!